Nyota-tree/PrismEval/README.md

 PrismEval ships with an [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server so Claude Code, OpenClaw, and any other MCP-compatible agent can call the quality-judge pipeline as a first-class tool.

+> **Note:** The MCP server allows you to call PrismEval's evaluation tool directly in Claude Code without manually running command-line commands or opening the web interface.
+Once configured, you can use the `evaluate` tool directly in conversations to evaluate LLM-generated outputs.

 ### Installation

 ```bash